Phase 2RAG and Tool Calling·13 min read

 You already know how to generate embeddings.
 Now the question is: where do you put them?
 If your application already uses PostgreSQL, the answer is surprisingly simple -- keep them right next to your relational data with pgvector, a PostgreSQL extension that adds vector storage, distance operators, and approximate nearest-neighbor indexing directly to your existing database.

 Coming from Software Engineering? pgvector is like adding a spatial index to PostGIS, but for meaning-space instead of geo-space.
 Just as PostGIS lets you run ST_Distance queries on geographic coordinates alongside your regular SQL, pgvector lets you run similarity searches on embedding vectors alongside JOINs, WHERE clauses, and transactions you already know.
+(Never used PostGIS?
+Think of it as a normal indexed column you can sort and filter by -- the index just ranks by similarity instead of =.)

 Why pgvector?